-- i.
-Provide adequate infrastructure and personnel to cater for diverse needs, abilities and talents of learners; - ii.
+- i Provide adequate infrastructure and personnel to cater for diverse needs, abilities and talents of learners; - ii.
 Develop curriculum that nurtures creativity and innovation; - iii.
 Develop a framework that enhances multi-entry and exit points in the education system; - iv.
 Develop criteria and framework for early identification and nurturing of talents respectively; - v.
-Encourage access to technical and vocational education and training; and - vi.
-Strengthen EARCs to improve inclusion, progression, transition and completion rates of learners with special needs;
+Encourage access to technical and vocational education and training and; - vi.
+Strengthen Education Assessment Resource Centres (EARCs) to enhance early identification, placement and interventions inclusions for learners and trainees with special needs and disabilities.